brunj7/parser-review/review.md

 ### Documentation

 -  Maybe add/switch an example to have using a Southern Hemisphere Lat using `S`?
 Just to demonstrate negative numbers transformation.
-- Maybe adding a vignette of a usecase of `parzer` of working with one of the spatial packages?
+- Maybe adding a vignette of a use case of `parzer` of working with one of the spatial packages?
 I personally think that will reinforce the need of the statement of need.

 ### Specific functions

 - for the functions using both Latitude and Longitude.
 By convention, in most of the GIS software/libraries (including `sf`) coordinates are defined with `c(x=lon, y=lat)` format.
 I suggest to adopt this format for all the functions of `parzer` using both latitude and longitude (`parse_hemisphere`, `parse_lat_long`).
 For those same functions, I also suggest in the error handling of out of bound values to ask the user to check if they have not inverted Lon-lat.
 - I am not 100% convinced about the one letter function naming (d(), m(), s())... although I have to admit I am short in suggestions as the  name `degree` is probably used in many packages and won't be necessarily less ambiguous.